Nick Fortes Player Props: Marlins vs. Red Sox

 Nick Fortes At The Plate

-- Fortes is batting .233 with three doubles, four home runs and 11 walks.
+- Fortes has three doubles, four home runs and 12 walks while hitting .228.

+- In 51.9% of his 52 games this season, Fortes has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 13 games this year (25.5%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 13 games this season (25.0%), including two games with multiple runs batted in.

-- He has scored at least one run 14 times this year (27.5%), including one multi-run game.
+- He has scored at least once 14 times this year (26.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.